mattermost/docs/source/administration/telemetry.rst

 Device information
   The information being collected is non-personally identifiable.
 Except for system_version, device information is based from `react-native-device-info <https://github.com/mattermost/react-native-device-info#react-native-device-info>`__ library.
 Refer to the linked documentation to learn more.
-  Complete list of trace events are the following:
+  Complete list of device information are the following:

   - api_level
   - build_number